 A global company with rich heritage that started right here.

-Cox Media Group (CMG), a subsidiary of Cox Enterprises, was formed in 1989 and has grown to a single integrated broadcasting, publishing and digital media company.
+Cox Media Group (CMG), was formed in 1989 and has grown to a single integrated broadcasting, publishing and digital media company.
 Below you’ll see some significant events that define CMG’s history.

 James M. Cox Purchases Dayton Evening News with its Associated Press franchise for $26,000.
 He changed the paper’s name to the Dayton Daily News, and the first issue under his ownership was published Aug.
 22, 1898.
 To Cox, media—and later politics—represented an opportunity to serve the community and act as an ‘instrument of truth’ for the people.

 With the Dayton Daily News annual profits now at $26,000—what he had paid for the paper—Cox had broken even and decided to expand.
 Purchasing the Springfield Press-Republic on June 1, 1905, he made it an afternoon paper, changed its name to Dayton Daily News.